 Furthermore, studies are conducted to identify social determinants of health and the impact of policy on access to care and health in specific groups in different contexts.

 Our researchers are often involved in translating research results into health policy and public health practice in high and low income settings.
-More about our research at PHS.

 The Department of Public Health Sciences is responsible for several doctoral programmes as well as undergraduate and advanced level of education, in public health science, global health and public health epidemiology.

 More information about undergraduate and advanced level of education at PHS.